HolmesLab/holmeslab/docs/Resources/learning/brain-atlases.md

 Common Atlases

-- Yeo atlas = Yeo regions = 400 yeo/shafer regions
-- Glasser atlas = mmp = multi-modal parcellation
-- 5 total popular partitions
+- Yeo, 2011 atlas (aka 'Yeo regions' aka '400 yeo/shafer regions')
+- Glasser, 2013 atlas (aka MMP aka 'multi-modal parcellation')
-- using another researcher’s found partition is called “using a hard partition”
+    - Using another researcher’s found partition is called “using a hard partition”

 What is the scale of this data?

-vertex
+Vertex
 - 160,000 vertices across a brain = the mesh
 - ‘vectorized topology’
 - taken down to 91,000 number of usable vertices
     - cortex/cortical vertices: 60,000
     - subcortical: 31,000

-functional connectivity matrices
+Functional Connectivity Matrices
 - usually at the region level
     - region-level analysis
 - since using 60,0000x60,0000 fc matrix would take forever to do a whole dataset
     - or you can choose specific regions or other ways to reduce the # of vertices
 - MVPA or RSA still use voxel- or vertex-level analysis
     - what pattern of activation is most related to some function/task
-- there’s also first- and second-level analyses aka task contrast
+- There’s also first- and second-level analyses aka task contrast
-    - this is for quality control
+    - This is for quality control
-    - to relate a specific region with a task
+    - To relate a specific region with a task
-    - that will use voxel- or vertex-level analysis
+    - That will use voxel- or vertex-level analysis
-        - statistical significance testing
+        - Statistical significance testing
-        - multiple comparison testing
+        - Multiple comparison testing

 - Parcellation: Brain Region Level
     - 100-500 regions